AlexandreSouzaRocha/poc-typescript-either-pattern/README.md

 # poc-typescript-either-pattern
-This project is a sample to learn and understand the design pattern Adapter using the programming language Typescript, and could be applied in others languages like Java, Python etc.
+This project is a sample to learn and understand the error handling pattern Either using the programming language Typescript, and could be applied in others oriented object programing languages like Java, Python etc.